VictorTaelin/ESCoC/README.md

 ctx |- (f a) : [a/x]B
 ```

-Notice that the only change with respect to (equi-recursive) CoC is that `x` is always bound in `A`.
+Notice that the only change with respect to (recursive) CoC is that `x` is always bound in `A`.
 This is simple to implement, and any CoC implementation can adopt it with almost no change.

 ## How can one implement inductive datatypes on it?